SAND-Lab/MEA-NAP/docs/_build/html/_sources/guide-for-advanced-users.rst.txt

 ``Params.dSampF``
 """"""""""""""""""""""""""""""""""

- * the down sample frequency for spike detection check
+ * The down-sampling factor for plotting spike detection checks in Step 1B.
+For most analyses, no down sampling is necessary.
+Thus, set this to be equal to ``Params.fs``.
  * normally, this should be kept as the same value as `Params.fs`
  * argument type: int
  * default: 25000